Lactuca sativa 'Buttercrunch'

 Bloom Information

-The plant bolts (flowers) in sustained heat above 75 degrees F (24 degrees C) — small yellow composite flowers on a 18-24 inch (45-60 cm) stalk.
-Bolting makes the leaves bitter.
-Flowering is undesirable in a leaf crop.Detailed Descriptions
+Plants bolt (flower) in sustained heat above 75°F (24°C) — small yellow composite flowers appear on an 18-24 inch (45-60 cm) stalk.
+Bolting turns the leaves bitter.
+Flowering is undesirable in a leaf crop, so the harvest goal is to pull the head before the bolting stalk emerges.Detailed Descriptions

 Flower Description

-Medium green outer leaves transitioning to pale yellow-green inner leaves; smooth, thick, buttery textureGrowing Conditions
+Medium green outer leaves transitioning to pale yellow-green inner leaves; smooth thick buttery-textured blades forming a loose rosette headGrowing Conditions

 Sun Requirements